zenorocha/zenorocha.com/_posts/2013-01-09-most-active-contributors-on-github.md

 People started to talk about it and suddenly I received a lot of congratulations messages for being the #50 most active contributor on Github.

-I was pretty surprised, even because [Linus Torvalds](http://en.wikipedia.org/wiki/Linus_Torvalds), creator of Linux, was behind me!
+I was pretty surprised, since there's almost 3 million users on Github and even because [Linus Torvalds](http://en.wikipedia.org/wiki/Linus_Torvalds), creator of Linux, was behind me!

 That was pretty nice for my ego, but let me explain what this ranking means for real.